Kotlin Help

 • stubsAndApt – generate stubs and run annotation processing.

-• correctErrorTypes: See below.
+• correctErrorTypes: For more information, see Non-existent type correction.
 Disabled by default.

 • dumpFileReadHistory: An output path to dump for each file a list of classes used during annotation processing.